i4Trust/tutorials/PacketDelivery-VC-ReferenceExample/data-consumer/README.md

 WaltId is the component that is used for initializing verifiable credentials that match a given template using a defined key.
 The template is provided on startup and the key is registered by the Keycloak VC Issuer Plugin.

-To validate that the template was successfully imported, following command can be used:
+To validate that the template was successfully imported, following command can be used in the k8s cluster:

 ```
-curl -X 'GET' 'waltId:7001/v1/templates/PacketDeliveryService' -H 'accept: application/json'
+curl -X 'GET' 'http://waltid-vcwaltid:7001/v1/templates/PacketDeliveryService' -H 'accept: application/json'
 ```
 with an expected output of
 ```